electraone/datafiles/manual/src/downloads/firmware.md

 ## Public beta releases
 The beta releases are development snapshots meant for user testing and providing the user feedback.
 Majority of betas will become a public release in the future.

-Betas should not be used for serious work.
+- Beta releases should not be used for serious work.

-ElectraOne Console version 2.0b or higher must be used with the firmware beta releases.
+- ElectraOne Console version 2.0b or higher must be used with the firmware beta releases.
+- Beta releases should be used in combination with the [Beta version of the app.electra.one](https://beta.electra.one/) editor.

 ### MIDI Controller firmware